maheshmnair/EasyTranslator/README.md

 - **With backend proxy (recommended for API keys):**
   - Set your Gemini API key in the server code or as an environment variable.
   - Start the server and open the URL it prints.

+## Config
+- Get a Gemini API key from Google AI Studio.
+- Add it to the frontend or the backend.js proxy (recommended to avoid exposing keys).

+## Folder structure
+- index.html – UI
+- style.css – styles
+- script.js – client logic
+- backend.js – optional Node proxy for the Gemini API